bobekryant/bobekryant.github.io/content/NBA/shot_clock1.md

 The Warriors are actually a prime example of a team successfully implementing the PPP trade-off curve, even though they never formalized this concept.
 For the majority of the shot clock, the Warriors will run a variety of screens to free up Curry or Thompson to get them a comfortable shot.
 If the plays are successful in creating a clean look, the shot would instantly be in the green zone (regardless of shot clock) as both are prolific 40%+ shooters from deep.
-A classic example is this <a href="https://gfycat.com/brightweirdcranefly" target="_blank">elevator screen</a> where 3 other Warriors players work in unison to get Curry an open look.
+A classic example is this <a href="https://gfycat.com/brightweirdcranefly" target="_blank">elevator screen</a> where three other Warriors players work in unison to get Curry an open look.
 </p>

 <p>